Integrated Health Management

 Delegated functions

 We may delegate part of the clinical review functions to qualifying entities.
-This does not include delegation of benefit quotes, technology assessment, benefit exceptions, customer/provider satisfaction with the health plan, over- and under-utilization of services, pharmacy benefit management, or appeals.
+This does not include delegation of benefit quotes, technology assessment, benefit exceptions, customer/provider satisfaction with the health plan, over- and under-utilization of services, or pharmacy benefit management.
+Visit our website to see a complete, current list of our delegated functions.

 Pre-service requests